HollyPitaya/Go-Fish/README.md

 This Go Fish game is played on a terminal.
-Please enter numbers that are less than 11 but greater than 0 and "Queen" "Jack" or "King" only.